 The site of Tara, it has been discovered, has revealed a huge wooden henge, said to be even bigger than Stonehenge and would quite possibly be the size of a football stadium which means it would have been seen on the skyline for many miles around.
 It is haunting being surrounded by this landscape and these megaliths, something this old full of legends and myths reminds us of why we visit Ireland.

 According to Mythical Ireland the Lia Fail or “Stone of Destiny” was brought here by, the Tuatha Dé Danann, as one of their sacred objects.
 It was said to roar when touched by the rightful king of Tara.

-The “Mound of the Hostages” is a megalithic ‘passage tomb’ and is the oldest monument on the hill, dating to around 2,500BC.
+The “Mound of the Hostages” is a megalithic ‘passage tomb’ and is the oldest monument on the hill, and one of Ireland’s most famous historical sites dating to around 2,500BC.
 The name “Mound of the Hostages” comes from the custom of Kings keeping important people or family members from other royal families as hostages to ensure that the families followed the King’s rule.
 One of the legendary kings of Tara was named Niall of the Nine Hostages in recognition of the fact that he held hostages from all the provinces of Ireland and from Britain.

 In the churchyard at Tara, there are two standing stones, which are believed to be quite ancient.

 The taller of the two stones is thought to feature a figure of the Celtic fertility god Cernunnos and is similar to many of the ‘Sheela na Gigs found across Ireland.

 When you are in the area you must visit the Battle of the Boyne centre which commemorates the biggest battle in the history of Ireland that took place in 1690.